-Devices is where you select a mixer to control from the Master Fader app, whether wired [DL806 / DL1608 only] or wirelessly.
+Devices is where you select a mixer to control from the Master Fader app, whether wired or wirelessly.
 Or you may choose to work offline.
 This could be to demo the Master Fader app or prepare a mix prior to the next gig.
-Simply select from a list of all discovered consoles available for control.
+Simply select from the list of discovered DL Mixers to control.
 The list of available devices to select from is divided into three sections: Offline, Wired and Wireless.

 Offline - Select "Work Offline/Demo" to sever all control from a mixer.
-An iPad that is offline will not control a mixer, whether physically connected to the mixer or not.
-In fact, the iPad need not be anywhere near the mixer.
+A device that is offline will not control a mixer, whether physically connected to the mixer or not.
+In fact, the device need not be anywhere near the mixer.
 You could be 35,000 feet up in the air traveling to your next gig setting up snapshots, shows and presets.
 Offline, of course!
-Offline is also where you test drive the Master Fader app [for free!] before purchasing a DL32R, DL1608 or DL806.
+Offline is also where you test drive the Master Fader app [for free!] before purchasing a DL Series mixer.

-Wired [DL806 / DL1608 only]- A wired iPad is using the wired connection to control the mixer.
+Wired [DL806 / DL1608 only] - A wired iPad is using the wired connection to control the mixer.
 Only one iPad may be wired per mixer.
 Therefore, only one item will ever be shown in the wired list.
 If the iPad is not docked with a mixer, the word "Disconnected" will be displayed in the 'Current Device' box.

 Wireless - The wireless list will display all mixers available for wireless control from the Master Fader app.
-Choose one mixer to connect to and then control it from the iPad.
-A wireless iPad is connected to the mixer (via Wi-Fi), but not physically docked with the mixer.
+Choose one mixer to connect to and then control it from the device.
+A wireless device is connected to the mixer (via Wi-Fi), but not physically docked with the mixer.
 If it is, the device will change automatically to wired.
-Up to 20 iOS devices may select the mixer to connect to wirelessly.
+Up to 20 devices may be connected wirelessly to a single DL mixer.